How to be tax efficient and save money

 These were first introduced in 1999 to simplify the tax free products and to encourage people to save and invest more money.
 Individual Savings Accounts (ISAs) are tax efficient and allow you to save £20,000 in a tax free wrapper in 2018/19.
 This £20,000 can be saved as either cash or invested in shares.

-The PSA has reduced the need for many people to hold ISAs as the size of your savings needed to exceed the £1,000 is somewhere in the region of £20,000 which is out with many people’s annual savings abilities.
+The PSA has reduced the need for many people to hold ISAs as the size of your savings returns needed to exceed the £1,000.
+Given current interest rates this would mean having somewhere in the region of £20,000 invested.
+This figure is simply outwith many people’s saving abilities.

 Junior ISAs also exist and these allow children under the age of 18 to have a tax free allowance of £4,260 in cash or shares in 2018/19.

 Pensions are one of the best tax efficient vehicles available along with ISAs.
 The introduction of auto-enrolment in the UK means that most workers are now contributing towards a pension.
 In the year 2018/19 your employer has to contribute 2% of your salary to your pension and you have to contribute 3%.
 From 6 April 2019 these percentages will increase to 3% from your employer and 5% from yourself.

 If you have opted out of auto-enrolment for some reason then you really ought to opt back in as your employer is obliged to pay you a set minimum amount of money and so you are essentially turning down free money.

 Paying into a pension allows you to obtain tax relief on your contributions.
 If you are a basic rate taxpayer in England and Wales and you contribute £8,000 into your personal pension then the government will add £2,000 meaning that in total you have invested £10,000 into your pension.